 Where we started and where we are headed

-Assistance Dogs UK was established in 1995 and until 2020 was run entirely by a board of volunteer trustees, made up of representatives from its membership.
+Assistance Dogs UK (ADUK) was established in 1995 and was run entirely by a board of volunteer trustees, made up of representatives from its member organisations.

-In 2020 ADUK welcomed a Development Manager who, over the next few years will develop the charity and continue to ensure that it remains an effective umbrella body and hub for information and good practice.
+In 2020, we welcomed a Development Manager to ensure ADUK continues to develop, and remains an effective umbrella body and hub for assistance dog related information and good practice.

 What matters to us

 ADUK members work to the highest international standards of assistance dog and guide dog training and welfare.
 ADUK celebrates and promotes the benefits that taking a standards-based approach brings to both the assistance dog, their partner/owner and the wider general public.

 ADUK seeks to advance the education of the public and service providers about assistance dogs, and the rights of people who rely on them.
 We do this by bringing our members organisations together so that they might share their knowledge and expertise to create a range of information and guidance.